RuanMeiMains/RuanMeiMains.github.io/docs/ruanmei-guides/full.md

     Increases the wearer's Break Effect by 16%.
 Increases Break Effect of all allies (including the wearer) by 30% for 2 turns upon using Ultimate.

     * Greatly increases Break Effect
-    * Increases Break Effect for all allies
+    * Increases Break Effect for all allies (about 50%-66% uptime)
     * Only recommended if you are using a break-focused DPS

 </div>